Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Simulations

 The learning behaviors of the score are shown in Fig.~\ref{fig:sim_learn}.
 In addition, the average of the adaptive decaying factors $\lambda^d$ in each episode is depicted in Fig.~\ref{fig:sim_decay}.
 We found that the decaying tends to be strengthened when the score changes greatly (in particular, increases).
-This is a natural behavior since the policy and value functions would be greatly updated when the performance is improved.
-In fact, in the proposed method with the highest performance $(0.5, 0.9, 1.0)$, the decaying was stronger overall than that in the others.
-By focusing on the learning curves in Fig.~\ref{fig:sim_learn}, we also found that the proposed method basically increased the scores from the beginning of learning.
-That is, we can say that the proposed method enhanced the sample efficiency without reusing the past experiences directly.
+For example, in InvertedPendulum, the score increased around 75--125 episodes as the task started to be successful, and $\lambda^d$ at that time was relatively smaller than other episodes.
+Swingup had the same relationship with HalfCheetah around 25--50 episodes, HalfCheetah at the start of 250 episodes, and Ant after 1500 episodes.
+This is a natural behavior because when performance improves, the policy and value functions are greatly updated.
+In fact, the decaying was stronger overall in the proposed method with the highest performance $(0.5, 0.9, 1.0)$ than in the others.
+However, as previously stated, the proposed decaying did not significantly improve task performance; thus, it is desired to investigate the value of such adaptive decaying and improve its design in future work.